-When most people think of ultrasound as it applies to medicine, they think of the diagnostic sonograms used by doctors to visualize fetuses, internal organs, and other internal systems and structures, allowing doctors to check for abnormalities in a non-invasive way.
+When most people think of ultrasound as it applies to medicine, they think of the diagnostic sonograms used by physicians to visualize fetuses, internal organs and other internal systems and structures, allowing them to check for abnormalities in a non-invasive way.
 However, ultrasound is also applied as a type of passive therapy to reduce back pain and promote healing.

-Ultrasound therapy is nonsurgical, non-invasive, and can be repeated several times a day.
+Ultrasound therapy is nonsurgical, non-invasive and can be repeated several times a day.
 Ultrasound is administered through a small wand that is applied to the skin above the injury.
 As the sonic waves pass from the wand into the skin, they vibrate through the soft tissues.
-The vibrations cause an increase in heat within the tissue, which increases blood flow, reduces inflammation, and reduces pain.
-The heat produced also can relax tight muscles and improve the ability of soft tissues to stretch.
-This can be especially helpful for compressive pain disorders like sciatica and herniated disc, where the pain is the result of pressure placed on spinal structures and nerves.
+The vibrations cause an increase in heat within the tissue, which increases blood flow and reduces pain.
+The heat produced can also relax tight muscles and improve the ability of soft tissues to stretch.
+This can be especially helpful for compressive pain disorders like sciatica and herniated discs, where the pain is the result of pressure placed on spinal structures and nerves.
 Ultrasound may also serve to increase the spine’s range of motion.

 Some reports suggest that ultrasound may also cause the body to produce more collagen.
 Collagen is the main protein that makes up the body’s ligaments and tendons.
 Some researchers believe that, in helping the body to produce more collagen, ultrasound therapy may accelerate healing of soft tissues.

 Because ultrasound therapy increases blood flow, it should be avoided immediately following an injury.
 Also, the increased blood flow can possibly spread already-present diseases faster than normal throughout the body.

 Ultrasound therapy is contraindicated when the patient:

 - Has cancer or if cancer is suspected